GerkeLab/TCGAclinical/README.md

 NA, TCGA-UY-A9PE, TCGA-OL-A97C, TCGA-15-1444, TCGA-CW-6090,
 TCGA-HW-7491, TCGA-BW-A5NP, TCGA-20-0990, TCGA-BF-A1PU, TCGA-DA-A1HW,
 TCGA-BR-8380, TCGA-EO-A3AY.
 These numbers correspond with the data in cBioportal, so it is not specific to this dataset.
+These and a handful of other inconsistencies that have been noted are explained in further detail in the original paper.

 Supplemental Endpoints: